Updated July 15, 2023

 What is the Oil ETF?

-The term “Oil ETF” refers to the exchange-traded fund (ETF) that invests in companies engaged in the oil and gas industry.
-The companies included in an Oil ETF basket are usually involved in producing, discovering, distributing, and retailing oil and gas.
-Some of the ETFs invest in the stocks of the companies; some hold limited partnership interests in the firms, and the rest invest in a pool of derivative contracts such as options and futures.
+“Oil ETF” refers to the exchange-traded fund (ETF) that invests in companies engaged in the oil and gas industry.
+The companies included in an Oil ETF basket usually produce, discover, distribute, and retailst in the stocks of the companies; some hold limited partnership interests in the firms, and the rest invest in a pool of derivative contracts such as options and futures.

 Explanation of Oil ETF

 The purchase of Oil ETFs is a simple way for investors to gain indirect exposure to the performance of oil commodities without owning any physical oil.
-This either invest in company stocks or purchases futures, options, and other derivative contracts, which track the performance of oil as a commodity or indexes liked to oil.
+This either invests in company stocks or purchases futures, options, and other derivative contracts, which track the performance of oil as a commodity or indexes liked to oil.
 In other words, by buying these ETFs, the investor purchases exposure to oil price movement without purchasing any physical oil barrels.
-These ETFs are similar to mutual funds, with the significant difference that the former can be traded on the exchange on a real-time basis, just like any other equity stock.
+These ETFs are similar to mutual funds, with the significant difference that the former can be traded on the exchange in real time, just like any other equity stock.